Advertisement

 The government of the United Kingdom has introduced two bands in order to obtain this ECG: Band 1, which offers a fat £3,750 discount for those cars with the lowest CO2 manufacturing footprint, and Band 2, which offers a less fat £1,500 discount for those cars above a certain threshold.

-The government of the United Kingdom has not yet confirmed what those thresholds are, and… no electric car in the United Kingdom currently qualifies for the fat £3,750 discount.
+The government of the United Kingdom has not yet confirmed what those thresholds are, but after a slow start we're now seeing electric cars that do actually qualify for the fat £3,750 discount.

-So for now, here’s a big list of every car that gets the less fat £1,500 off.
+Here’s a big list of every car that gets at least some money off...

 Advertisement - Page continues below